altocodenl/TODIS/readme.md

 This is quite interesting, because in pre-information economies, it was energy, not organization, that is the limiting factor of the creation of wealth.
 Therefore the search for simplicity is not merely an interesting or reasonable pursuit: it is the central way in which complexity, the limiting factor of an information economy, and therefore of wealth creation, can be tackled.

+Perhaps we can draw a line between simple systems and complex systems: simple systems are those whose complexity grows linearly (or less than linearly) with the value they produce; whereas complex systems are those which grow quadratically (or more) in complexity with the value they produce.

 ## The main thesis: to organize the system, always focus on the data

 The main contention of this treatise is that *the* way to design simple DIS is to focus on the data that they communicate, transform and store.
 It is as simple as that.